Business Management

 Learning Outcomes:

-Upon completing this course, students profoundly understand the methods, tools and models of management accounting and know how to apply them in an increasingly changing and uncertain corporate context to meet the demands of the situation at hand.
+Upon completing this course, alumni profoundly understand the methods, tools and models of management accounting and know how to apply them in an increasingly changing and uncertain corporate context to meet the demands of the situation at hand.
 They are able to adapt the management accounting toolbox to and optimize it for a dynamic, complex and international environment.
 To achieve this, they assume a holistic perspective and are aware of the relations and interplays within the company as well as of those between business ventures and their environment.
-Drawing on performance and key performance indicators, students are able to assess a business venture`s situation and identify weaknesses, risks and threats but also strengths and opportunities.
+Drawing on performance and key performance indicators, alumni are able to assess a business venture`s situation and identify weaknesses, risks and threats but also strengths and opportunities.
 Moreover, they are familiar with the latest developments in management accounting, as well as with resulting challenges and opportunities, and can evaluate the resulting need to adapt institutional and infrastructure-related aspects of businesses.

 Superior module: